Zakaria Messoudi: FC Montreal

 Despite being cut Messoudi would remain a part of the Impact organization, being announced as part of the roster of the newly formed FC Montreal on March 13, 2015.
 He was released by the team at the end of the 2015 USL season.

 Odds Ballklubb

 Messoudi signed a 2-year deal with Norwegian top-flight Odd on March 17, 2016.
-He shortly after made his debut coming on as a substitute in a cup tie against Tollnes BK.
-Messoudi left the club after the 2017 season, where his contract expired.
+He shortly after made his debut coming on as a substitute in a cup tie against Tollnes.
+He would make his European continental tournament debut against PAS Giannina on July 21, 2016.
+Messoudi left the club after the 2017 season when his contract expired.

+Mont-Royal Outremont

+In 2020, he played in the Première ligue de soccer du Québec with CS Mont-Royal Outremont.

-International
+International career

-Messoudi made his international debut for the Canada U20 side on February 18, 2013 against Cuba U20 in the 2013 CONCACAF U-20 Championship.
+Messoudi made his international debut for the Canada U20 side on February 18, 2013, against Cuba U20 in the 2013 CONCACAF U-20 Championship.
+He was also selected to represent Canada in the 2013 Jeux de la Francophonie.